flynx/argv.js/README.md

 	-> <parser>
 ```

-The `<spec>` object is "merged" int the `<parser>` instance overriding
+The `<spec>` object is "merged" into the `<parser>` instance overriding
 or extending it's API/data.

 The `<parser>` expects/handles the following data in the `<spec>` object:

 - the configuration attributes and methods
-	This sections lists attributes and methods designed to be set/modified in
+	Attributes and methods used to configure, modify, extend or overload
-	`<spec>` passed to `Parser(..)`.
+	parser functionality.

 	Note that these attributes are the same attributes inherited by `<parser>`
-	and are simply merged into the new instance created by `Parser(..)`, this
+	and are simply merged into the new instance created by `Parser(..)`, thus
-	there are no restrictions on what attributes/methods can be overloaded in
+	there are no restrictions on what attributes/methods can be overloaded
-	this way but care must be taken when overloading elements that were not
+	or extended in this way, but care must be taken when overloading elements
-	designed to be overloaded.
+	that were not designed to be overloaded.

 - option/command definitions
 	The keys for these are prefixed either by `"-"` for options or by `"@"`